 "Practice taking full, deep ‘belly’ breaths through your nose," Poppy says.
 "On the inhale, practice letting your stomach expand.
 On the exhale, allow your belly to move towards the spine.
 Remember to relax your shoulders and breathe slowly through your nose for five seconds, then exhale slowly for five seconds.
 Focus on breathing this way for at least 30 seconds or until you feel calm."

-Jamie continues, “What great nose and belly breathing does, it helps use your body to tell your brain that you are not in danger.
-It takes you out of the fight or flight mode and into the rest and relax system.
-And with the rest and relax system, that’s when you can make better decisions.
+"Great nose and belly breathing help use your body to tell your brain that you are not in danger.
+It takes you out of the fight or flight mode and into the rest-and-relax system.
+And with the rest-and-relax system, that’s when you can make better decisions.
 It helps calm the emotional center and it’s the best bio-hack in the entire world.”

 In addition to proper breathing, Jamie recommends using her app Happy Not Perfect on the day-of to help reduce any last-minute jitters.
 She launched the meditation and mindfulness app in 2018 with the help of a neuroscientist, to help other people benefit from breathing exercises.
 “I’m just so passionate about finding ways that we can help destress, sleep better, and feel more balanced because we shouldn’t be this stressed,” she says. “ We should be enjoying life a little bit more, but it’s easy to forget the things that we should be enjoying without feeling overwhelmed.”

-While these steps should be easy enough to follow with the app, brides might find themselves a little preoccupied in the bridal suite before walking down the aisle.
-If your wedding day schedule doesn't allow time for this routine, Jamie stands by her advice to just breathe.
+While these steps should be easy enough to follow with the app, it's also OK if your wedding day schedule (or life!!) doesn't allow time for this routine.
+If that's the case, Jamie stands by her advice to just breathe.